Teach your children to fish literally and figuratively-speaking.

 It did not take an epicure to establish that the food produced by commercial companies was not even vaguely in the same league when it came to flavour.
 Whether it was nourishing or not was not important in those naive, heady-days.

-Watching long queues of desperately hungry people in the media waiting for food parcels again gave me a deep appreciation of the love of the garden that was gently planted deep in my psyche without my even knowing it; they left a legacy that is without equal.
+Watching long queues of desperately hungry people in the media waiting for food parcels awoke in me a long-dormant appreciation of the love of the garden that had been gently planted deep in my psyche without my even knowing it; my parents left a legacy that is without equal.

 Of course it is not just about having plenty of food when others are

 We have at least 10 different fruiting bushes and trees growing in our garden.
 On any one day our family would be enjoying at least three.
 Right now it is avocados, gooseberries and limes.
 In summer it might be mulberries, oranges and plums.
 Yes, you might have the conundrum of finding half a worm in your peach but that is a lesser evil compared to being diagnosed with leukaemia.

 Then there are mountains of fresh vegetables.
-Plenty of greens like kale, spinach and lettuce and thick butternut soup with slices of real bread and butter are daily on the platter.
+Plenty of greens like kale, spinach and lettuce are enjoyed daily; and thick butternut soup with slices of real bread and butter are daily on the platter.
 There will be three different kinds of beans for protein today and the peas are coming up strongly.
-Herbs like parsley and dhania and spring onions are what turn a dull lettuce salad into a delight to the senses.
+Herbs like parsley, dhania and spring-onions are what turn a dull lettuce salad into a delight to the senses.

 Corn on the cob has daily been on the menu for lunch for three months, but alas they are now over and we were amiss in not planting potatoes in February so it’s just freshly baked bread for lunch every day for our carbohydrate now.